Roger Jayamanne

 Training, qualifications & experience

-I am an accredited (via The Association for Psychological Therapies (APT)) Acceptance and Commitment (ACT) therapist.
-ACT has been shown in a number of RCT trials to be effective (equal to CBT) in the treatment of anxiety, depression and addiction.
-Many organisations have stated that ACT is empirically supported according to their standards including the World Health Organisation (WHO) and the UK National Institute for Health and Care Excellence.
+My psychotherapeutic training includes qualifications in Person-Centred Counselling, CBT, ACT, and Transactional Analysis.
+I am accredited via The Association for Psychological Therapies (APT) as an Acceptance and Commitment Therapy (ACT) therapist.
+ACT has been shown in numerous RCT trials to be effective (equal to CBT) in the treatment of anxiety, depression, and addiction.
+Many organisations have stated that ACT is empirically supported according to their standards, including the World Health Organisation (WHO) and the UK National Institute for Health and Care Excellence (NICE).

-I am a trained relationship therapist (via The Grove Practice: Centre of excellence for mental health training & psychotherapy) which can be applied to business, friendships and marriage/long term partners etc
+I am a trained relationship therapist through The Grove Practice: Centre of Excellence for Mental Health Training & Psychotherapy, which can be applied to business relationships, friendships, and marriage/long-term partnerships.

 Member organisations